percona/pmm-doc/docs/faq.md

 **NOTE**: Beginning with PMM version 2.4.0, there is an additional flag that enables the fetching of [pprof](https://github.com/google/pprof) debug profiles and adds them to the diagnostics data.
 To enable, run `pmm-admin summary --pprof`.

-Obtaining logs from PMM Server can be done by specifying the `https://<address-of-your-pmm-server>/logs.zip` URL, or by clicking the `server logs` link on the Prometheus:
+Obtaining logs from PMM Server can be done by specifying the `https://<address-of-your-pmm-server>/logs.zip` URL, or by clicking the `server logs` link on the [Prometheus dashboard](dashboards/dashboard-prometheus.md):

 ![image](/_images/get-logs-from-prometheus-dashboard.png)